up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

     2. From the main navigation __Status__ drop-down, click __PON Interface__.
     3. From the __Link Information__ section, verify that the __PLOAM State__ is *05*.

-## Router Setup
+## Router tips

+* Configure WAN for DHCP
-Clone the BGW320-500/505 :purple_circle: __MAC address__ on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire.
+* Clone the BGW320-500/505 :purple_circle: __MAC address__ on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire.

-!!! note "Do not be alarmed..."
-    If you receive an e-mail and/or text informing you to:

-    > Check your AT&T Fiber equipment since you might be offline currently.

-    The BGW320-500/505 sends telemetry data to *better* the customer experience.

 ## BGW320-500/505 software versions { #bgw320-500-505-software-versions data-toc-label="BGW320-500/505 software versions" }